Lake George recorded a Harmful Algal Bloom in November 2020.

 You can see our most recent news releases on the HAB here: https://www.lakegeorgeassociation.org/category/harmful-algal-blooms/

-The New York State DEC and the testing by the Jefferson Project have confirmed our initial identification of the cyanobacteria that caused the Harmful Algal Bloom: a type of Dolichospermum, seen below.
+While the New York State DEC and the scientists at the Jefferson Project have identified the type of cyanobacteria that caused the HAB – a type of Dolichospermum – the cause has not yet been identified yet.

-As the cyanobacteria multiply, they can create toxins in the water, which the US Centers For Disease Control and Prevention says are among the most powerful poisons known.
+When cyanobacteria reproduce exponentially, they can produce cyanotoxins in high concentrations, which the US Centers For Disease Control and Prevention says are among the most powerful poisons known.

-Specific triggers are not clear, but what is clear that certain conditions are needed:
+Specific triggers are not clear, but HABs occur more often under certain conditions:

 - Slow moving or still water